justin2004/weblog/relational_as_graph/README.md

   }
 ```

-Notice this SPARQL query doesn't hardcode table names so it can accomodate any changes to the database of tables.
+Notice this SPARQL query doesn't hardcode table names so it can accommodate any changes to the database of tables.

 It produces this RDF (I've remove some triples for brevity):
 ```ttl